OfficeDev/Teams-app-cicd-guide/doc/transparent.md

 ## Custom Deployment Approach
 The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
 If you're unable to leverage the teamsapp CLI within your pipeline, you can create a custom deployment process tailored to your needs.

 The `teamsapp deploy` command executes the actions in teamsapp.yml's "deploy" stage.
-Most of the "deploy" stages contains "build" and "deploy" actions.
+Most of the "deploy" stages consists of "build" and "deploy" actions.
 What you need to do is rewritting these actions into your own way.

 Taking basic bot typescript project as an example, its teamsapp.yml's deploy stage is as following:
 ```yml